Tools for Planning Your Career Before College

 My Road

-For Students who have taken the PSAT/NMSQT, the College Board provides a free Personality Assessment through the student’s My College QuickStart: My Road.
+Students who have taken the PSAT/NMSQT can also use the College Board's free Personality Assessment through the student’s My College QuickStart: My Road.
 This assessment helps to identify:

 The ORA Personality Profiler helps students learn about their personality types and receive a profile that describes their strengths, learning preferences, motivations, and development opportunities.
 Once you complete the profile, you will receive suggestions for majors and careers that are compatible with your type.